-I spent the last few months building Vajra BM25, a search engine that uses category theory as its organizing principle, and also delivers the current fastest BM25 search with Python, as of December 2025.
+I spent the last few months building Vajra BM25, a search engine that uses category theory as its organizing principle.
 The name "Vajra" comes from the Sanskrit word for "thunderbolt" or "diamond," and the project began as an experiment: could mathematical abstractions from category theory make a search engine's code cleaner without sacrificing performance?

 The interesting thing when I went down this category theory rabbit hole, was that the category theory framing produced cleaner code and neat abstractions, and introduced me to a cool way of thinking about search.
 The resulting search engine also became remarkably fast over time.
 Initially, I was captivated by the elegance of using the category theory framing, but as time progressed, I realized that this could be built into a competent search engine as well, and leveraged some of the best scientific Python packages, vectorization, SIMD, and other optimizations to deliver three minor releases of Vajra search.
 It has been a very satisfying journey!
 The project started off as an innocent way to think of category theory abstractions to represent graph search.
 As I was working with text based search at work (Elastic) a lot, I realized that this could also be attempted.
 And here we are!